If you have concerns or want to report abuse phone Hampshire Adult Services on 0300 555 1386 or the police on 101.

 - Anti-Terrorist Hotline on 0800 789 321

-- Download and complete the Prevent Referral Form below to make a referral.
+You can also download and complete the Prevent National Referral Form to make a referral.

 If you consider there to be an immediate threat to life, you should call 999 without delay.

-If you have found material online which is illegal or of an extremist nature, as well as making a referral in any one of the above ways, you can also report it anonymously here.
+If you have found material online which is illegal or of an extremist nature, as well as making a referral in any one of the above ways, you can also report it anonymously.